AmeriCorps VISTA: Marketing & Development Coordinator

 HOPE is seeking to fill the opening for an AmeriCorps VISTA Member position on our staff, starting in August.

-Position Title: AmeriCorps VISTA -- Marketing and Development Assistant
+Title: AmeriCorps VISTA -- Marketing and Development Coordinator

 The VISTA Project will help expand HOPE’s capacity in community awareness, volunteerism, and fundraising.
 This position will create and support processes and tools that build the infrastructure to accomplish the project.
 The Marketing and Development Assistant will actively support activities in the production of brochures, Social Media, Newsletters, and databases.
 The VISTA Member will be responsible for clear communication, data accuracy, and achieving project deadlines.